Wang Chien-fa

 Wang Chien-fa (王乾發 (Wáng Qiánfā); born 19 March 1949) is a politician in Taiwan.
 He was the Magistrate of Penghu County from 20 December 2005 until 25 December 2014.

 Education

-Wang obtained his bachelor's degree from the Department of Public Administration at National Open University.
+Wang obtained his bachelor's degree in public administration from National Open University.

 Penghu County Magistrate

 2005 Penghu County Magistracy election

 Wang was elected Magistrate of Penghu County as the Kuomintang candidate on 3 December 2005 and assumed office on 20 December 2005.